ABOUT CHAKANA RESERVE

-It is one of the most recent reserves of the Jocotoco Foundation.
-Antisanilla has at least 4 different rocks in which up to 40 Andean Condors have been registered.
-The estimated population of Wild Condors is only 150 individuals in the country, so the population that inhabits Antisanilla is of crucial importance for the species.
+Chakana (Hacienda Antisanilla) is an important roosting site for condors.
+On its cliffs, up to fourty Andean Condors have been registered.
+The estimated population of wild Condors is only 150 individuals in the country, so the population that inhabits Chakana is of crucial importance for the species.

-From Quito: To get to Antisanilla take the road to Valle de los Chillos, continue through San Luis Shopping Shopping Center and then reach the Colibrí roundabout.
+From Quito: To get to Chakana (Hacienda Antisanilla), take the road to Valle de los Chillos, continue through San Luis Shopping Shopping Center and then reach the Colibrí roundabout.
 Take the road to the airport, and after about 10 minutes you will arrive at another roundabout.
 Take the road to Pintag.
-Go across town, passing through the central park, and take the road that leads to the Antisanilla reserve and the Antisana Ecological Reserve.
-The Antisanilla Reserve is approximately 20 minutes from Pintag.
+Go across town, passing through the central park, and take the road that leads to the Antisana Ecological Reserve.
+The Chakana Reserve is approximately 20 minutes from Pintag.
 On the road you will find signs indicating the entrance to the Reserve.

-Due to the importance of the Andean Condors, the Antisanilla reserve maintains its own herd of cattle in a limited area to feed this magnificent birds.
+Due to the importance of the Andean Condors, the Chakana Reserve maintains its own herd of cattle in a limited area to feed this magnificent birds.

-In Antisanilla several sites have been found where the Condors sleep.
+In Chakana several sites have been found where the Condors sleep.
 It has also been possible to document two nesting sites out of the total of 6 nests registered in the country.

-With an estimated population of only 150 wild individuals in Ecuador, the protection of the Andean Condors in Antisanilla is extremely important for the survival of the species.
+With an estimated population of only 150 wild individuals in Ecuador, the protection of the Andean Condors in our reserve is extremely important for the survival of the species.